mikerodrigues/onkyo_eiscp_ruby/README.md

   is shown here:

-* The `Message` object is pretty self explanatory. `Message.new` is mostly used internally, but you're better of using `Parser.parse` to create them.
+* The `Message` object is pretty self explanatory. `Message.new` is mostly used internally, but you're better off using `Parser.parse` to create them.
 You probably will want to interact with `Message` objects to get information:

 ```ruby